Is a website worth it for a small trade business?

 The bottom line: see it before you decide

 You don't have to take the maths on trust.
 I'll build you a free mockup of your actual business before you pay anything, your trade, your area, your branding, so you can judge whether it's worth it with the real thing in front of you.
 Like it?
-A one-pager is £395 (founding price; £500 after the first 10 clients), a full site £595, with optional hosting at £20/month, no contract.
+There's no build fee: £50 every four weeks, with hosting, the domain, SSL and unlimited small edits included and no per-lead fees.
+Three months minimum, rolling after that, and the site is yours to keep after twelve.
 Usually live in about a week.
 Apply at sitework.uk/#apply.